Hefty Recycling Bags Settlement — File by Oct. 1, 2026

 The Arizona Attorney General filed a complaint in August 2025 alleging that Reynolds Consumer Products violated the Arizona Consumer Fraud Act by selling Hefty transparent blue and clear bags labeled “Recycling” with packaging that implied the bags could be used for general curbside recycling.

-The original packaging (2019–2022) prominently featured the word “RECYCLING,” images of bags filled with recyclable bottles and cans, and claims like “perfect for all your recycling needs,” “designed to handle all types of recyclables,” and “reduce your environmental impact.”
+According to the state, the original packaging (2019–2022) prominently featured the word “RECYCLING,” images of bags filled with recyclable bottles and cans, and claims like “perfect for all your recycling needs,” “designed to handle all types of recyclables,” and “reduce your environmental impact.”

 What Changes Is Hefty Required to Make?